lefosg/my-malloc-free/README.md

 **Search algorithm**

 We need an algorithm to search and allocate blocks.
-In this branch, we do it using first fit.
+In this code branch, we do it using first fit.
 - Alternatives: next fit & best fit (see branches implicit/next-fit and implicit/best-fit)

 In first fit algorithm, we traverse the headers one by one.
 If header says block is free, and has enough size, then allocate this block.